Skip to content

 Only eight days elapsed from the first sighting of the Palapa to finalisation of the Government’s arrangement with neighbouring countries, yet the ‘Tampa Affair’ had an enduring impact on Australian politics.

-The federal election campaign started less than a month later on 8 October and was dominated by questions of border protection and national security.
-It was during this campaign that Howard made the statement: ‘…we will decide who comes to this country and the circumstances in which they come’.
+The federal election campaign started less than a month later on 8 October 2001 and was dominated by questions of border protection and national security.
+It was during this campaign that Howard made the statement, ‘… we will decide who comes to this country and the circumstances in which they come’.

 For most of 2001 the Howard government had lagged behind Labor in the opinion polls and few thought they could retain government in the upcoming election.
 However, because of his actions during and after the Tampa affair and the 9/11 terrorist attacks, Howard came to be seen by many as a strong leader.

-On 10 November his Liberal/National coalition was returned to power with a three per cent increase in votes.
+On 10 November 2001 Howard's Liberal–National coalition was returned to power with a three per cent increase in votes.

 Curriculum subjects